-The Southern Forum on Agricultural, Rural, and Environmental History (SFARE) is now accepting proposals for its annual conference, to be held at Kennesaw State University in Kennesaw, Georgia, April 24–25, 2020.
+The Southern Forum on Agricultural, Rural, and Environmental History (SFARE) is now accepting proposals for its annual conference, to be held at Mississippi State University on March 31 and April 1, 2023.

 Work on all geographic locations and time periods is welcome.
-Faculty and students are invited to submit panel or single-paper proposals on any topic dealing with rural, agricultural, or environmental history.
-Please submit a 250-word paper proposal or a 500-word panel proposal, along with a one-page CV for each person involved, to Tom Okie at firstname.lastname@example.org.
+Faculty and students are invited to submit panel, roundtable, or single-paper proposals on any topic dealing with rural, agricultural, or environmental history.
+Please submit a 250-word paper proposal or a 500-word panel proposal, along with a one-page CV for each person involved, to James C. Giesen at email@example.com.

-The deadline for submission is February 3.
-Responses will be sent by February 14.
+The deadline for submissions is January 15, 2023.
+Responses will be sent by February 1.